Glavo/classfile/README.md

 This library is extracted from OpenJDK 23 and renamed package `jdk.internal.classfile` to `org.glavo.classfile`.

+Since the Class-File API is still in preview, this library may also undergo breaking changes until the Class-File API is generally available.

 In order to be compatible with Java 17, this library also copies some new APIs in Java 20/21:

 * `java.lang.reflect.AccessFlag` -> `org.glavo.classfile.AccessFlag`